TYPE DESIGN INFORMATION PAGE last updated on Fri Mar 7 21:48:05 EST 2014

 Andy Hayes (Hucklebuck Design Studio, springfield, OH) created Reverend Italic (2011), an architectural drawing italic as seen on Foundfont.
 Priest Condensed (2011) is a condensed wood type headline face.
 It is unclear if they also made the grotesk face Modelfont (2011).
 Vanity Numbers (2009) is a number font based on old Californian license plates.
 Model Plane Slab (2009) is a slab serif headline face with wood type influences.
 In 2010, they made M.C.
 Gothic Condensed.
 Grain-O (2011) is another grotesk headline face.

-Joshua M. Smith (Centerville, OH) runs Hydro74, which is located in Sanford, FL.
+Joshua M. Smith (Centerville, OH) runs Hydro74, which is located in Sanford and/or Orlando, FL.
 His faces take their themes often from metal rock bands, the goth scene, blackletter, and grunge.
 They can be bought at MyFonts or here.
 See also here.
 More direct access.

 His typefaces: Gestapo Dirty, Gestapo Tech, Terra Firma, Rehab, MissionUK, Messiahcom, Kogji, New York Corp, Texan, Grace For The Fallen.
 Free fonts include Beast, Broken74, Gatecrashertexan, Heresy, MeaniesThick, MegalomaniaItalic, MegalomaniaNormal, MilitarizeConform, MoogwaiItalic, MoogwaiNormal, MoogwaiThinOblique, OmnipotenceBlack, PietyBlack, Platipus, Proclivitydark, Proven, Resurrection, Revolution, Sacrafical, SailorJerry, Spitfire (2010, tattoo face), Submit, SubmitItalic, SubmitThinItalic, TripleXXX, Conform, Meanies, Megalomania, Moogwai, Platipus, Resurection, Revolution, Proven, Gate Crasher, Agnostic, Working Class hero (Western), Blasphemy, Disestarlishmentarianism, Napalm Vertigo, Black Mass (2005, blackletter / tattoo face).